LibertyGlobal/ReactLiberty/README.md

 Usage
 -----

 Inherit your root component component from React.Component and use Div, P and Img (capitalized) to declare UI.
-You may insert ReactLiberty components into regular ReactDOM components.
+You may append ReactLiberty components to regular ReactDOM components.

 Switch between DOM and WebGL by setting `window.libertyRender = 'gl'` or `'dom'`